NNPDF/nnpdf/README.md

 (Note that yaml-cpp, gsl, cmake, sqlite3, libarchive and LHAPDF are also dependencies of NNPDF/nnpdf).

-In order to compile
+In order to compile, it is recommended to create a fresh build directory

 ```
 $ mkdir bld
 $ cd bld
-$ cmake .. -DCMAKE_INSTALL_PREFIX=$CONDA_PREFIX
+$ cmake ..
 $ make -j && make install
 ```

 ## Running the code

-In order to generate a master copy of all experimental data run the `buildmaster` program whilst in the root of this directory.
+In order to generate a master copy of all experimental data run the `buildmaster` program which by default will be installed in the root of this repository.
 This program will create for each dataset:
 - DATA_[setname].dat are generated and placed in the results folder
 - SYSTYPE_[setname]_DEFAULT.dat are generated and placed in results/systypes
 After generating these files the user can copy them to the `nnpdfcpp/data/commondata` folder.